jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 you might want to work through just the C CAGED shapes at first, and then skim ahead to the next chapter on major harmony, rather than trying to grind through scores of CAGED shapes and fingerings in one sitting.
-In the major harmony chapter,
+Later on,
-if you find you need to learn a couple more chord shapes to play in one of the positions, refer back to the CAGED chapter to learn up those specific shapes and then continue on with major key position playing.
+if you find you need to learn a couple more chord shapes to play in one of the major key positions, refer back to the CAGED chapter to learn those specific shapes.

 Once an overview of the topics has been acquired, the book is designed to be used as a reference,